citrusvanilla/tinyflux/docs/source/getting-started.rst

 >>> db.insert(p1)
 >>> db.insert(p2)

-All points can be retriebved from the database with the following:
+All points can be retrieved from the database with the following:

 >>> db.all()
 [Point(time=2020-01-01T00:08:00-00:00, measurement=_default, tags=city:LA, fields=aqi:112), Point(time=2020-12-05T00:08:00-00:00, measurement=_default, tags=city:SF, fields=aqi:128)]